runcodedad/noodleos/README.md

 This will:
 1. Start QEMU with the NoodleOS ISO
 2. Boot using GRUB
-3. Load the kernel
+3. Load the kernel and transition to 64-bit long mode
-4. Display "Hi from NoodleOS!" in yellow text
+4. Display "Hello from NoodleOS - 64-bit Long Mode!" and "IDT initialized successfully!" messages

 ### Debug Mode
 To run with GDB debugging support: